SpongePowered/SpongeDocs/source/plugin/index.rst

 .. tip::

-    The `Cookbook <https://github.com/SpongePowered/Cookbook>`__ is a collection of fully functional plugins that each demonstrate a specific part of the SpongeAPI.
+    The `Test Plugin Suite <https://github.com/SpongePowered/Sponge/tree/api-8/testplugins>`__ is a collection of fully functional plugins that each demonstrate a specific part of the SpongeAPI.
 These plugin "recipes" are standalone and are compilable via Gradle or Maven.
-Some of them demonstrate how to create plugins using other JVM languages such as Scala and Kotlin.
-Note that some of the examples may not yet be updated for the latest API revisions!

 Contents
 ========